USEPA/CMAQ/UTIL/jproc/README.md

 ### Description

-The program JPROC calculates daily clear-sky photolysis rates from look-up tables of molecular absorption cross-section and quantum yield (CSQY) data, and climatologically derived ozone-column and optical depth data.
-The outputs from JPROC are ASCII look-up tables of daily clear-sky photolysis rates for photochemical reactions in a selected gas-phase photochemical mechanism at different altitudes, latitudes, and hours from noon.
-The photochemical mechanism from which these rates are derived is selected during compilation of JPROC.
-The altitudes (meters), latitudes (degrees), and hour angles (from noon) for which the rates are derived are hardwired in the JPROC source code.
+JPROC calculates clear-sky photolysis rates used by a photochemical mechanism based on their molecular absorption cross-sections and quantum yields (CSQY) as well as climatological data.
+Output files are ASCII look-up tables containing for the computed rates versus altitude, latitude, and hour angle from noon.
+The photochemical mechanism selected is determined by the build script for JPROC.
+Altitudes (meters), latitudes (degrees), and hour angles are hardwired in JPROC's source code.

-CCTM currently uses an in-line photolysis option that calculates photolysis rates using predicted ozone and aerosols.
-JPROC is notused for the default configuration of ModPhot set to  phot/inline).
-JPROC is required to produce daily photolysis rate look-up tables if CCTM is compiled with *ModPhot* set to phot/table.
+The recommended configuration of CMAQ's CCTM does not use JPROC output but the look-up tables are required if CCTM is compiled with *ModPhot* set to phot/table.

 ### Files, configuration, and environment variables